mapr-demos/mapr-smart-home/docs/tutorial/002-motivation.md

 * provide UI for visualizing metrics and metrics' sources

-There must be a UI for system monitoring, which must provide information about active metrics sources and available metrics.
-UI also can be used for defining metrics conversions, system configuration.
+There must be a UI for system monitoring, which must provide information about active metrics sources and notifications of violated conditions.
+UI also can be used for defining metrics conditions.

 ## What's next?